diogowernik/procedimentos/criar-api-rails/2-criar-user.md

 In the folder:

+**app/model/user.rb**

-app/model/user.rb align the paramters and for tests comment the confirmable config!
+align the paramters and for tests comment the confirmable config.
-(so we dont need to confirm email for tests):
+(so we dont need to confirm email for tests at this moment)

 ```ruby
 # , :confirmable